Cooking Up Clean Air in Africa

 January 3, 2013

-The following is part eight in a series on the National Science Foundation's Science, Engineering and Education for Sustainability (SEES) investment.
-Visit parts one, two, three, four, five, six, seven, nine, ten, eleven, twelve, thirteen and fourteen in this series.
+The following is part eight in a series on the National Science Foundation's (NSF) Environmental Research and Education (ERE) programs.
+Parts one, two, three, four, five, six, seven, nine, 10, 11, 12, 13, 14, 15, 16, 17 and 18 in this series are available on the NSF website.

 Where there's smoke, there's disease?